mbentley124/cse341_project/README.txt

 # Card Purchase Interface (Interface 7)

-Kevin Malone is a good person to use for this interface
+Kevin Malone is a good person to use for this interface (Has credit and debit cards)

 The options for vendors are: Vance Refridgeration, Dunder Mifflin, Michael Scott Paper Company, and Schrute Farms.